...

 The most popular sunset spot on Zamami Island is probably Unaji no Sachi Observation Deck.
 The sunset from there is so breathtaking that it was nicknamed Sunset Observatory (夕陽の展望台)!

-In fact, not only just from the observatory, as you can already feel nature’s magnificence when you walk on the promenade built against the cliff.
+In fact, not only just from the observatory, you can already feel nature’s magnificence when you walk on the promenade built against the cliff.
 Some even reckon that the scenery from the promenade is better than from the observation deck!

 In winter, from early January to late March, the highlight would be the humpback whales that might swim past the sea near the observatory.
 If you are lucky, you might even be able to see a parent and a child whale!